 Part 8: Facilities/Equipment

-Describe available equipment and physical facilities (this should include physical location [address of where the work is to be performed], square footage, and major equipment) necessary to carry out the proposed Phase I, projected Phase II, and projected Phase III efforts.
+General: Describe available equipment and physical facilities (this should include physical location [where the work is to be preformed], square footage, and major equipment) necessary to carry out the proposed Phase II and projected Phase III efforts.
 Items of equipment or facilities to be purchased (as detailed in the cost proposal) shall be justified under this section.

 When a proposed project or product demonstration requires the use of a Federal laboratory then the offeror must provide a letter justifying the use of a Federal laboratory from the SBC official, as well as, a letter from the Government agency that verifies the availability.
 These letters should be uploaded in Form C of your proposal.
 Failure to provide a written letter of availability from the Government official authorized to approve such use of the Federal laboratory and the letter of justification from the SBC shall invalidate any proposal selection.